Print

 Preheat oven to 350ºF.

-2. Heat oil (2 tablespoons) over medium-high heat in a large heavy oven-ready pot or Dutch oven, with a lid.
-Add half the chicken and cook for about 3 minutes, tossing occasionally, until lightly browned but not cooked through.
+2. Heat 2 tablespoons of the oil in a large, oven-safe pot over medium-high heat.
+Add half the chicken and sauté about 3 minutes, turning occasionally, until lightly browned but not cooked through.
 Transfer to a plate.
-Add 2 more tablespoons of oil to the pot and repeat with the rest of the chicken.
+Repeat with 2 more tablespoons oil and remaining chicken.

-4. Serve hot with a side of sautéed greens or a simple green salad.
+8. Serve hot with sautéed greens or a simple green salad.

 Notes